Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 - The hero wakes up and has been in a dream/coma all along.
 Don’t do this.
 People hate anything too easy or convenient.
 No one likes to be invested in a character and story only to find out it was all a sham.

-- The hero finds out “the princess is in another castle”.
-This might be alright in a series, but it doesn’t work as a standalone.
-Readers don’t want to get to the end of the story only to find out it’s all been a set up for another story.
+- The hero finds out “the princess is in another castle.”
+This might work in a series, but it doesn't work as a standalone.
+Readers don't want to get to the end of the story only to find out it’s all been a set up for another story.
 You can write a story that leads into a series, however, something within the original story should still be resolved.

 Look at Harry Potter as a standalone that built a series.

-In book one, Harry discovered that Voldmort was still around, and while that opened a lot of new threads, he also finished his first year at school, made friends, and figured out a lot about the wizarding world—not to mention the Sorcerer’s Stone.
+In book one, Harry discovered that Voldemort was still around, and while that opened a lot of new threads, he also finished his first year at school, made friends, and figured out a lot about the wizarding world—not to mention the Sorcerer's Stone.

 Essentially, if you plan to leave your readers hanging on one thread, you should close out as many other open threads as possible.